open-telemetry/opentelemetry-go/website_docs/manual.md

 	otel.SetTracerProvider(tp)

-	// Finally, set the tracer that can be used throughout the app tracer = tp.Tracer("ExampleService")
+	// Finally, set the tracer that can be used for this package tracer = tp.Tracer("ExampleService")
 }
 ```